Wastewater Treatment Process in California

 Today’s wastewater treatment plants are often complex facilities that use modern technology and reflect advancements in engineering principles and practices, chemistry and microbiology.
 The wastewater field has a language of its own.

 The initial step in the wastewater treatment process is called preliminary treatment and begins as all raw sewage from domestic and commercial sources enters the treatment plant at the plant’s “headworks.”
-Wastewater flows through bar screens and large objects ranging from trash and toys to rocks and branches that could clog or damage plant machinery are mechanically raked and screened out from the sewage.
+Wastewater flows through bar screens.
+Large objects — ranging from trash and toys to rocks and branches that could clog or damage plant machinery — are mechanically raked and screened out from the sewage.

-After screening, the wastewater enters a grit removal device where the objects small enough to get through the influent screens such as sand, coffee grounds, egg shells, jewelry and coins sink to the bottom by gravity.
+After screening, the wastewater enters a grit removal chamber where objects small enough to get through the influent screens such as sand, coffee grounds, eggshells, jewelry and coins sink to the bottom by gravity.

 After leaving the grit chamber, wastewater is ready for primary treatment.
 During this mostly physical process, wastewater is piped into primary settling or sedimentation tanks where heavy particles sink and light particles float.
 With very few exceptions, wastewater is further treated beyond the primary treatment stage.

 In most situations, secondary treatment must be followed by a disinfection process to kill harmful pathogens (protozoa, bacteria and viruses).
-Chlorine is one of the most common disinfectants.
+Chlorine is one of the most common disinfectants, but ultraviolet disinfection is increasingly used.

 Wastewater Treatment Process in California Challenges